 Market District Multi-Purpose Stormwater Project

 The Market District has long been characterized by a mixture of strong local businesses and stable, active and engaged neighborhoods.
-To improve the quality of stormwater flowing to Lake Jackson, upgrades to the area’s stormwater system are underway.
-Roadways will be upgraded to provide beautification and improve mobility.
+In order to keep pace with growth and to improve the quality of stormwater flowing to Lake Jackson, upgrades to the area’s stormwater system are underway.
+Building on the Sense of Place efforts, roadways will be upgraded to provide beautification and improve mobility.
 Major electric infrastructure will be upgraded with the transmission lines east of the electrical substation that currently run through the ponds being relocated to improve reliability and aesthetics.
-This project, coupled with the Sense of Place efforts already underway in the area, will reclaim public open space and further enhance the area’s public amenities while creating an opportunity for a potential future pocket park.
+The Market District Multi-Purpose Stormwater Project will reclaim public open space and further enhance the area’s public amenities while creating an opportunity for a future park.

 Elements of the multi-purpose stormwater project include: